rstojnic/lazydata/README.md

 ### Add to your project

-To enable `lazydata` run in your git root:
+To enable `lazydata` run in your git repository root:

 ```bash
 $ lazydata init